GRV96/commitfetch/README.md

 credential can be used to make more requests.

 This library represents credentials with tuples containing a username (str, index 0) and a token (str, index 1).
-The request take these tuples as arguments.
+The requests take these tuples as arguments.

 It is possible to write credentials in a text file.
 Generator